 During your whole life, you’ve probably thought that world maps accurately portrayed every country’s size, but that’s really not the case.
 Prepare to be quite shocked.

 Personally, I love maps, geography and everything related to them.
 One of the reasons I love finding great flight deals is to be able to fill in my personal maps of places to visit.
-And when I learned about the fact that maps were representing country sizes quite inaccurately a few years back, even I found that fascinating.
+And a few years back, when I learned that maps were representing country sizes much more inaccurately than I thought, I found that fascinating.

-The thing is, obviously Earth isn’t flat.
+The thing is, obviously our planet isn’t flat.
 So by picturing all the different countries on a two-dimension flat map, the size of every country is disproportionately portrayed.

 So yes, Canada is pretty big, but in reality it’s not as big as it seems.
 The further a country is from the Equator, the more world maps distort their “true” size. l